snoopy3476/WslCmd/README.md

 ### Detached process mode (GUI program mode)
 - **Note that 'Linux GUI server for Windows' (WSLg, VcXsrv, etc.) is required for running GUI programs!**
+- When creating a command, additional command with prepended `!` is also created internally
-- Running a command starting with a `!` will run the command as a detached, backgroud process
+- Running a command starting with an `!` will run the command as a detached, backgroud process
   - Detached background process here does not tied to the running shell, so you can close the shell after running it
   - This is useful when you want to execute GUI program of WSL
   - *Ex)*